 Elbow pads come in all kinds of shapes and forms.
 Their primary function is obviously to protect your elbows from direct hits and scratches from trees and branches and to save your elbows in crashes.

-You have a wide selection from very lightweight sleeve type elbow protectors to more sturdy hard pads.
-Let’s dive into these category options in more detail to help you choose the correct elbow protection type.
+You have a wide selection to choose from ranging from very lightweight sleeve type elbow protectors to more sturdy hard pads.
+Let’s dive into these options in more detail in order to help you choose the best type of elbow protection for your riding.

 Lightweight Elbow Sleeve Guard Options

 Lightweight sleeve type guards are getting more and more popular, and for a good reason.
 They typically offer a decent protection while being the most comfortable and best fitting designs.
 That makes them a great option for dirt bike gear and elbow protection.

 The sleeve type models are very popular among mountain bike riders but they are also gaining popularity among dirt bike trail riders.

 These lightweight sleeve designs typically use a soft protective material that hardens upon impact.
 This technology enables the use of a very thin and flexible material.
 For this reason, the sleeve guards are commonly very comfortable to wear.